 Students are notified of their SAP appeal decision through their Thomas More e-mail account.
 The Financial Aid Committee decisions are final.
 Students whose appeals are not approved may reestablish financial aid eligibility by meeting the SAP cumulative standards.

 All students who appeal successfully and are subsequently placed on Probation will be placed on an Academic Plan based on the student’s individual situation and content of appeal on a case-by-case basis.
-The requirements of these more rigorous plans will be made in writing and signed by the student prior to a subsequent financial aid disbursement, and the Academic Plans will be monitored by the the Financial Aid Office or designee.
+The requirements of these more rigorous plans will be made in writing and signed by the student prior to a subsequent financial aid disbursement, and the Academic Plans will be monitored by the Financial Aid Office or designee.

-VI.
+VII.
 Academic Suspension

-Any student suspended from the College will be ineligible for further financial aid.
+Any student suspended from the University will be ineligible for further financial aid.
 If the Vice President for Academic Affairs grants reinstatement, the student may appeal for reinstatement of financial aid eligibility to the Director of Financial Aid in accordance with the Financial Aid Appeal Procedure outlined in this policy.

-VI.
+VIII.
 Scholarship Retention Requirements

 - Maintain a cumulative GPA of 3.6 for full tuition scholarships including